Warsaw University of Technology: 1915–1939

-After German troops entered Warsaw on 5 August 1915, they wanted to gain the sympathy of Poles and allowed University of Warsaw and the Warsaw University of Technology to open with Polish as the language of instruction.
+After German troops entered Warsaw on 5 August 1915, they sought to gain the sympathy of Poles.
+They allowed the University of Warsaw and the Warsaw University of Technology to open with Polish as the language of instruction.
 The grand opening of both universities was held on 15 November 1915.
 Zygmunt Straszewicz was the first rector of the Warsaw University of Technology.
-World War I, together with the events connected with the restitution of the Polish State and the Polish-Bolshevik war, did not help the development of the school.
-Daily lectures only started in November 1920.
-The school taught the young future engineers at the faculties of Mechanics, Electrical Engineering, Chemistry, Architecture, Civil Engineering, Aquatic Engineering, and Geodesy (or, since 1925, Measuring).
-The last three faculties were merged on the basis of the new Academic Schools Law of 13 March 1933.
-The Polish Cabinet issued a decree on 25 September 1933, in which the new Faculty of Engineering was created.
+World War I, along with the events surrounding the restoration of the Polish State and the Polish-Bolshevik war, did not aid the school's development.
+Daily lectures finally started in November 1920.
+The school included the faculties of Mechanics, Electrical Engineering, Chemistry, Architecture, Civil Engineering, Aquatic Engineering, and Geodesy (Measurment since 1925).
+The last three faculties were merged under the new Academic Schools Law of 13 March 1933.
+The Polish Cabinet issued a decree on 25 September 1933 establishing the new Faculty of Engineering.

-The number of the Warsaw University of Technology students in the 20 years between the wars grew from 2,540 in the 1918/1919 academic year to 4,673 just before the outbreak of World War II.
+The number of students at the Warsaw University of Technology over the twenty years between the wars grew from 2,540 in the 1918/1919 academic year to 4,673 just before the outbreak of World War II.
 In the same period, the school granted more than 6,200 diplomas, including 320 for women.
-The Warsaw University of Technology became the most important scientific centre of engineering in Poland and gained international prestige.
-At that time, 66 graduates earned Doctor of Philosophy degrees, and 50 qualified as assistant professors.
-The university was a centre of scientific research for people whose achievements were fundamental for world science and technology, including Karol Adamiecki, Stefan Bryła, Jan Czochralski, Tytus Maksymilian Huber, Janusz Groszkowski, Mieczysław Wolfke and many others.
+The Warsaw University of Technology became the most important engineering research center in Poland and gained international prestige.
+At that time, 66 graduates earned Doctor of Philosophy degrees, degrees, and 50 qualified for assistant professor positions.
+The university was a centre of scientific research for people whose achievements were fundamental to world science and technology, including Karol Adamiecki, Stefan Bryła, Jan Czochralski, Tytus Maksymilian Huber, Janusz Groszkowski, Mieczysław Wolfke, and others.

 1939–1945

 During World War II, despite enormous material losses and repressive measures, the Warsaw University of Technology continued to operate underground.
 Teaching continued in clandestine and open courses, in vocational schools, and from 1942, in a two-year State Higher Technical School.
-Approximately 3,000 students took part in the clandestine courses and 198 earned engineer diplomas.
+Approximately 3,000 students participated in the clandestine courses, and 198 earned engineering diplomas.
 Scientific research was conducted, as 20 PhD and 14 assistant-professorship qualifying theses were written.
-Considerable work served the reconstruction of Poland after the war and constitute the foundation for the development of science.
+Considerable work was devoted to the reconstruction of Poland after the war and constitutes the foundation for the development of science.
 Students and professors secretly worked on projects.
-Professors Janusz Groszkowski, Marceli Struszyński, and Józef Zawadzki conducted a detailed analysis of the radio and steering devices of the German V-2 rockets, at the request of Polish Home Army Intelligence.
+Professors Janusz Groszkowski, Marceli Struszyński, and Józef Zawadzki conducted a detailed analysis of the radio and steering devices of the German V-2 rockets at the request of Polish Home Army Intelligence.